-Nissan's subcompact Versa sedan, with its cheap interior and noisy cabin, even lags behind other unimpressive sedans.
+Nissan's subcompact Versa sedan, with its cheap interior and noisy cabin, lags behind even other unimpressive subcompacts.
+The hatchback Versa Note is much more pleasant.
+Overall, the tiny Versa sedan feels like a bare-bones penalty box.
 The engine drones as the car gathers speed, and the continuously variable transmission exacerbates engine noise.
 Handling, though secure, lacks precision, and the car feels clumsy as a result.
-The ride is compliant enough, but the short, quick pitches make it feel jumpy.
-To its credit, the rear seat is relatively roomy, most controls are straightforward, and fuel economy is commendable at 32 mpg overall.
-The Versa Note is a much nicer car and a better choice.
+The ride is stiff, with short quick pitches that make it feel jumpy.
+To its credit, the rear seat is relatively roomy, most controls are straightforward, and its 32 mpg fuel economy is a standout for a subcompact car.
+The Versa scored a Poor in the IIHS small-overlap crash test.